jsmienk/BDCSH/README.md

 `cat <testfile> | ./mapper.py | sort | ./reducer.py` to test the Hadoop workflow.

 Make sure to give `mapper.py` and `reducer.py` to correct file permissions by running `chmod +x <filename>`.

+#### Hadoop Streaming with Python

+`hadoop jar usr/lib/hadoop-mapreduce/hadoop-streaming.jar -mapper mapper.py -reducer reducer.py -input <filename> -output <dirname>` to run a full Hadoop job on an input file that is in HDFS.

+`hs mapper.py reducer.py <input> <outputdir>` to run a full Hadoop job on an input file that is in HDFS.

 ### Java